 plantar and dorsal percussion tests: percussion of the dorsal and plantar intermetatarsal spaces with a finger

-light touch sensory test: stroking the tip of the affected toe produces sensation different to the adjacent toes
+light touch sensory test: stroking the tip of the affected toe produces a sensation different to the adjacent toes

 It is characterized by neural degeneration with epineural and endoneurial vascular hyalinisation and perineural fibrosis around a plantar digital nerve 2.

-The 3rd web-space (between 3rd and 4th metatarsal heads) is the most commonly affected site.
+The 3rd web space (between 3rd and 4th metatarsal heads) is the most commonly affected site.
 The 2nd webspace is less often involved while the remaining web spaces are rarely involved.
 10% of lesions are bilateral.

 Occasionally specific terms are used when occurring in certain spaces 13

 Symptomatic lesions tend to be slightly larger (mean 5.3 mm vs 4.1 mm in one large series 1).
 Lesions >5 mm are very likely to be symptomatic.